Scroll down the page for brief descriptions. How would YOU like to participate?

-Sunday school is open to children grades k-5 at this time.
-Class meets each Sunday, following the school schedule, at 10:15 in the Parish Hall.
-We also have a community outreach opportunity the first Sunday of each month at 11:00.
+Sunday school is open to children grades k-6 at this time.
+Class meets each Sunday, following the school schedule, during the 9:30 service.
+We also have a community outreach opportunity, generally the first Sunday of each month after the service.
 During this time we make bagged lunches for Street Soldiers Schenectady to be distributed later in the day to community members in need.
 This opportunity is open to all church members.
-Monthly family activities are also planned for families of all ages.
+Multiple family activities and other volunteer opportunities are also planned for families of all ages throughout the year, including the Christmas Pageant, Flowering of the Cross at Easter, an Easter Egg hunt / party, the CROP walk, movie nights, pumpkin carving, and more.
 Please check the family section of the website for more information, or contact Bethany at firstname.lastname@example.org.

 Ministries involved in our worship services

 The Altar Guild prepares the sanctuary for services: the Eucharistic vessels, candles, vestments and flowers.
-Three teams of three or more people take their turn every 3rd week.
-Setup is completed prior to each of the Sunday services, and some preparation is commonly completed on Saturday, including flower arrangements.
+Three teams of two or more people take their turn every 3rd week.
+Setup is completed prior to each Sunday service, usually on Saturday morning.
+Flower arrangements are delivered from a local florist unless a member would like to arrange them.
 The schedule is flexible and the group is supportive.
 New members are most welcome.
-Contact persons: Carolyn Moran
+Contact persons: Carolyn Morin, Mary Alexander

 Two lectors read at each service.
 The lector of the first lesson reads from the Old Testament and leads the congregation in the appointed Psalm.
 The second lector reads from the New Testament.
-If you would like to participate in the services as a lector, please talk with Fr.
-James, Deacon Pat.
-There is a need for more lectors for the 8:00 am services.
-Lectors for the 10:15 service are now on a rotating schedule of every three months, but more names can be added at any time.
+Lectors for the 9:30 service are now on a rotating schedule of every couple of weeks based on availability, but more names can be added at any time..
 Doreen May, Scheduler.

-Ushers serve at the 10:15 service handing out bulletins and assisting people as they come into church.
-They take up the offering and assist the congregation as they come up the the altar rail during communion.
+Ushers serve at the 9:30 service handing out bulletins and assisting people as they come into church.
+They assist the congregation as they come up the the altar rail during communion.
 They count the house and straighten up a little after the service.
 Additional ushers are always welcome.
-Contact person: Dave Caruso
+Contact person: Vicki Hoshko

 The Worship Committee is a forum for the ongoing renewal of our approach to God in worship through informed discussion and regular re-evaluation of our liturgy.
 We seek to assist the Rector in his responsibility, both to help the people of Saint Stephen’s grow in their awareness of the deep meanings contained in our liturgy, and to provide for liturgy that engages and renews our faith, strengthens our spirit, and enables us to boldly live out our lives as Christians.